nullcaps/env-tab-colours/README.md

 1. Visit the default profile folder for Firefox.
 Usually: `~/Library/Application Support/Firefox/Profiles/<randomstring>.default-release/`
 2. Create folder, name it '**chrome**'
 3. Paste userChrome.css from this repo to chrome folder
+4. (Optional) Open css and set a colour to use for non-container tabs
-4. Open Firefox and go to '**about:config**'
+5. Open Firefox and go to '**about:config**'
-5. In the search bar, enter 'userprof', find '**toolkit.legacyUserProfileCustomizations.stylesheets**', and set to true
+6. In the search bar, enter 'userprof', find '**toolkit.legacyUserProfileCustomizations.stylesheets**', and set to true
-6. Fully close Firefox and reopen
+7. Fully close Firefox and reopen

 ### Whitelist domains in Firefox containers
 If you don't already have it, grab the Firefox Multi-Account  containers extension from [https://addons.mozilla.org/](https://addons.mozilla.org/en-US/firefox/addon/multi-account-containers/)